ArenKDesai/Aren-s-Notes/Ecology and Ecosystems.md

 A **biome** is a large geographic region defined by climate and vegetation type.
-These are regional or global, and ofte
+These are regional or global, and may contain multiple ecosystems.